 50 Mother's Day Gifts She'll Love for $50 or Less

 It's nice to show the moms in your life how much you care all year long, but it's especially important on Mother's Day.
-For some, finding the right gift is a walk in the park.
+For some, finding the right gift is easy.
 For others, it can be an annual rite of consternation, with hours spent in search of the perfect present.
 If you're in the latter camp, here are some ideas for heartfelt gifts under $50 -- from you or from the kids.

 Head to a local pottery-painting studio for a handmade gift or a fun activity to do together.
-One studio chain charges kids a $7 fee, while the adult fee is $10, and pottery pieces start at about $12 and the time painting to cost around $10 -- less for kids.
-Studios provide the necessary supplies and glazes, fires, and packages decorated pieces.
+Expect pottery pieces to start at about $12 and the time painting to cost around $10 -- less for kids.
+Studios provide the necessary supplies and glaze, fire, and package the decorated pieces.

 Nurture an interest in a topic or hobby with a magazine subscription.
-For a cheap Mother's Day gift that keeps giving month after month, buy a subscription using discount sources such as Amazon, where many titles start at $5 and others are less than $20.
-Some sites offer bundled deals for two or three magazines at once, so you don't have to choose one pastime over another.
+For a cheap Mother's Day gift that keeps giving month after month, buy a subscription using discount sources and many titles will be less than $20.
+Some sites offer bundled deals for two or three magazines at once, so it's not necessary to choose one pastime over another.

 Tea is more than a coffee alternative; it's a ritual, providing time to sit back, relax, and enjoy a cup of comfort.
-As one of the world's most popular beverages, tea comes in countless varieties, with many gourmet options for less than $20.
-Peach oolong from Art of Tea is a tasty blend that comes in a handsome tin for $10.
+As one of the world's most popular beverages, tea comes in countless varieties (including tasty Meyer lemon), with a week's worth of gourmet beverage makings coming in a handsome tin for just a few dollars.

 Dig up old family photos from the attic to give mom two gifts in one.
-Ditch the shoeboxes and organize the years into comprehensive photo albums (starting at about $7 on Amazon).
+Ditch the shoeboxes and organize the years into comprehensive photo albums.
 Mom will cherish the gift, which can be passed down through the generations, and appreciate the tidying at least as much.

 Flowers are a good gift for a small budget because they're all about the gesture.
 A nice hand-delivered bouquet from the grocery store is just as appropriate as an expensive arrangement sent from a florist.
-Similarly, simple potted flowers (starting at about $5) will brighten the day just as much as a pricey bouquet -- and last longer.
+Similarly, simple potted flowers (starting under $10) will brighten the day just as much as a pricey bouquet -- and last longer.

 A good option for teenagers and young adults, this labor of love is a surefire way to show mom some appreciation for all the work she's done over the years.
 Save her a few hours of chores or a few bucks on a cleaning service by catching up on laundry, dusting, and other housecleaning.
 It's time and money she can spend on herself.

 Interview your mom or grandmother for StoryCorps, a nonprofit that encourages people to record oral history.
 Many mothers would be thrilled to spend time reminiscing with their children.
-There are StoryBooths in Atlanta, Chicago, and San Francisco; a MobileBooth that travels to 10 cities and towns each year; and an app to walk you through the process from anywhere.
+A MobileBooth that travels to 10 cities and towns each year; and there's an app to walk you through the process from anywhere.
 Mom will always remember the conversation, and you might learn something about your family history.

 Who doesn't love a little sweet indulgence?
 Chocolate-covered strawberries can be found for a few dollars apiece at a local chocolate shop.
 Or, get more bang for the buck by dipping fresh strawberries in chocolate melted in a double boiler.
 Let them cool on wax paper in the fridge for a few hours and present them in a box with tissue paper.

 Head to the hardware store and pick out a nice herb plant in a pot, even if it's a small one.
 A simple oregano or basil plant is a beautiful gift that can provide years of culinary contributions for just a few dollars.

 This is one of the least expensive and most expressive gifts you can give.
 Use this opportunity to tell mom in writing why she's so special.
 Share some memories of when she taught you important life lessons or was there for you in ways you'll never forget.